 Flipper shades have two circular lenses for indoor and outdoor use.
-They have a very steam-punk aesthetic and are meant for modern style.
+They have a steam-punk aesthetic and are meant for modern style.

 Find the Right Sunglasses For Your Face shape

 The best sunglasses will match and accentuate your face shape.
 Of course, this is only a guideline.
-The best way to find the right sunglasses for you is to try on several pairs and find the one that suits your face, style, and personality.
+The best way to find the right sunglasses is to try on several pairs and find the one that suits your face, style, and personality.